 - Led enterprise architectural review of information technology solutions, incident response and disaster recovery planning efforts for military customer while focusing on information security efforts to secure numerous critical information system assets on the customer site.

 MCIWorldcom (Contracted Services): Senior Program Manager – February 1999 to September 1999

 - Led coalition of public and private partners as network remediation leader in the customer premise program, providing global situational awareness while successfully determining impacts to over 270K customers’ worldwide.

-- Purdue University: West Lafayette, Indiana April 2005 to May 2012, PhD College of Technology (Information Security/Digital Forensics), Dissertation Title: “Cyber warfare as a form of conflict: Evaluation of models of cyber conflict as a prototype to conceptual analysis”, Advisor: Marcus Rogers, GPA 3.68
+- Purdue University: West Lafayette, Indiana, PhD College of Technology (Information Security/Digital Forensics), Dissertation Title: “Cyber warfare as a form of conflict: Evaluation of models of cyber conflict as a prototype to conceptual analysis”

-- Colorado Technical University: Colorado Springs, Colorado July 1998 to February 1999, MS Computer Science Software Systems Engineering, GPA 3.80
+- Colorado Technical University: Colorado Springs, Colorado, MS Computer Science Software Systems Engineering

 - Certified Information Systems Security Professional (CISSP #367558), April 2010 to present